DOI-ONRR/research/nrrd-research/31_ExploreData/Study Plan and Guide.md

 # Background
-We have created a data query tool to be able to query data by production, revenue, and disbursements and then by landowner, location, revenue type, commodity, source, disbursement source and fiscal year.
-We want to observe how users navigate the tool and document any usability issues.
+We have updated a data query tool to be able to query data by production, revenue, and disbursements and then by landowner, location, revenue type, commodity, source, disbursement source and fiscal year.
 ## Goals
-* Primary Goal: Determine whether the data query tool meets user needs.
-  * Understand what tasks users would want to complete with the tool
-  * Determine whether the tool helps users accomplish those tasks.
-  * Determine how the user expects to access the tool from the Explore Data and home pages
-  * Determine if the query options are self explanatory.
-  * Determine if they want calendar year or monthly data added to the tool.
-  * Determine whether users understand the nuances of withheld data and when there isn’t a location or commodity tied to revenue.
+* Determine whether the new explore data page is usable
-* Secondary Goal: Understand what specific questions users want to answer using the site.
-* Secondary Goal: Evaluate changes to the homepage, including the sparklines and not tied to a lease changes.
-* If we have time, get feedback on the Explore Data concept.
+* Identify areas that need fixing
+* Prioritize charts that haven't been built yet

 ## Method and desired participants
 Over the course of a few weeks, we would like to interview at least 9 participants from the following user groups for 30 minute 1:1 interviews.
 We will focus on users that have oil and gas experience and understand natural resources data.